 Before to answer “what is a project risk management plan ?” it is a good idea to define the concept “risk”.

-In project management, risk is an unforeseen or unexpected situation that has potential to effect your project’s objective.
+In project management, risk is an unforeseen or unexpected situation that has the potential to affect your project’s objective.
 It may have positive or negative effects on your project’s goals.

 • Plan Risk Management